medic/cht-core/TESTING.md

 ### Github Actions Run

 The build process compiles our application.
 Then installs horticulturalist to run the app.
 This puts us closer to production.
 Executes `grunt ci-e2e`.
 Which then installs and runs chromedriver.
-Runs the protractor tests against the installed version.
+Runs the protractor tests against the installed app version.
 Currently there are 3 jobs that execute in the supported node environments.

 ## Protractor Tips

 ### File Structure
-Tests files should repesent a feature within the application.
-Using `describe` to identify the feature and `it` detail the invidual functions of the feature.
+Tests files should represent a feature within the application.
+Using `describe` to identify the feature and `it` detail the individual functions of the feature.

 EX: `describe('Users can login )`  `it(with valid credentials)`

 ### Page Object Model
 We are leveraging the page object model for structure.
-When identifying elements they should be added to a page object and notwithin a test file.
+When identifying elements they should be added to a page object and not within a test file.
 Add functions that do actions to the page within the page object.
 Keep expects outside of page objects.
 The tests should be self documenting.

 ### Adding identifiers
 In some cases adding a unique identifier to an element may be necessary.
 This could be a piece of data related to the element or a unique name.
 To do this the app code can be modified to add a `test-` attribute.